szczyglis-dev/js-ai-body-tracker/README.md

 **Display settings**

-You can define the size of points displayed on the image:
+You can define the size of points drawed on canvas:

 ```js
 tracker.pointWidth = 6; // points connection width